CraftedPvP/DiamondBank/README.md

 1. Clone the repo or download it as a `.zip`
 2. Open the cloned repo or extracted folder in your command prompt/terminal
-3. Call `cmake-setup.bat` to build using CMake and run the program.
+3. Call `setup-cmake.bat` to build using CMake and run the program.

 ## Available commands
 ```